asimazbunzel/stevma/docs/example.rst

    ├── manager_options.yaml
    └── mesa_options.yaml

-The file named as `manager_options.yaml` must be sent through the command line when executing `run-manager`,
+The file named as ``manager_options.yaml`` must be passed through the command line when executing ``run-manager``:

 .. code-block::

    run-manager -C example/manager_options.yaml -d

-The `-d` flag will save more information to a log file as it will be run in debugging mode.
+The ``-d`` flag will save more information to a log file as it will be executed in debugging mode (for more command-line options, see :ref: `usage:Usage from the command line`).
+To access to the log filename, first run the manager with the ``--show-log-name`` option.

-If everything goes well, at the end of the execution of the manager, there will be two new folders in the example directory: `runs` and `templates`.
+If everything goes well, at the end of the execution of the manager, there will be two new directories in the example directory: ``runs`` and ``templates``.

+In case something goes wrong, the log file will have more information to help debug the error.

 Template
 ~~~~~~~~

-The tree structure inside the template should contain
+On the one hand, the tree structure inside the template should contain

 .. code-block::